w3c/sdw/stats-bp/draft-use-case-list.md

 Discovery is the first step, subsetting to access relevant slices will then be necessary, and requires transformation of geographic ranges into the relevant expression for the target dataset dimensions.

+## Represent statistical quantities in RDF

+Contributed by: Mark Hedley

+Provide an RDF graph of statistical entities, simple enough for encoders and developers to read and understand, demonstrating a set of plausible definitions, as described below.

+To limit complexity, provide an entity with a single data value and metadata to describe that single value.

+Statistical Entities

+1. Measured mean sea level at the tide guage in Newlyn Harbour, Cornwall, UK, over a defined time period, with respect to the Airy 1830 ellipsoid vertical datum.
+1. Total global energy change at the top of the atmosphere, over a defined time period, integrated (area weighted sum) over the globe using the WGS84 representation of (longitude, latitude, height)
+1. The 95th percentile value of forecast rainfall rate at a specified ground level location at a specified time, from a discrete probability density function of 15 members
+1. Median household income for the state of Colorado, USA at the time of the last census.

+Provide the graph as file available to download.

+Ensure that all URLs within this file resolve.